rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

  * **[Agent Safehouse]**: Uses macOS [Seatbelt] to only give the agent access to what it really needs.
  * **[nono]**: Uses [Landlock] on Linux and [Seatbelt] on macOS.
-It doesn't just provide Kernel isolation, but also undo & rollback, audit trail, supply chain provenance, runtime supervision and environment variable filtering.
+It doesn't just provide kernel isolation, but also undo & rollback, audit trail, supply chain provenance, runtime supervision and environment variable filtering.

 These tools have the following characteristics:

  * They enforce irrevocable allow-list based blocking at the kernel level.
  * They work with all agents
  * Configuration is separate from the agent and can be separately tested: